I'm a physicist with some variety of interests. Most of them are related to science, society, and the application of new technologies to them.

 My favorite subjects are physics and maths, and I also love computer science, electronics, robotics and artifical intelligence.
-And my favorite pastimes are Go and adventure sports.
+Some of the ways I enjoy my time are playing some music (guitar, piano), Go, and adventure sports.

 I had no proper personal page for a number of years.
 One day my friend Jaime pointed out to me how ironic it was that the web page of the system administrator was the most miserable of the group!
 Well, Jaime, you were right, so I wrote all this to prove that I can do fancy stuff too :-)